stelioshalk/ETL-pipeline-for-I94-immigration-data/README.md

 <br><br>
+## The data model.
+A star schema was selected for the follwing reasons:
+- Tables can be denormalised
+- Simplifies queries
+- fast aggregations.
+Calculations and data clustering can be easily performed.

-Those are the fact and dimension tables of the model.
+The diagram below displays the fact and dimension tables of the model:

 <img src="/images/model-tables.jpg">